OPMDG/opm-doc/probes/check_pgactivity.rst

-CONNEXIONS
+CONNECTIONS
 ==========

-check_pgactivity allows two different of connexion specification: by service or by specifying values for host, user, port and database.
+check_pgactivity allows two different connection specifications: by service or by specifying values for host, user, port and database.
 Moreover, some services can run on multiple host or needs to connect to multiple ones.